grycap/scar/docs/source/batch.rst

 More info about the variables and the different values that can be assigned can be found in the `AWS API Documentation <https://docs.aws.amazon.com/batch/latest/APIReference/API_CreateComputeEnvironment.html>`_.

-Set up your Batch role
+Set up your Batch IAM role
 ----------------------

-The default role used in the creation of the Batch Compute Environment is **arn:aws:iam::$ACCOUNT_ID:role/service-role/AWSBatchServiceRole**.
-Thus, if you want to provide S3 access to your Batch jobs you have to provide S3-Access policies to this default role.
+The default IAM role used in the creation of the EC2 for the Batch Compute Environment is **arn:aws:iam::$ACCOUNT_ID:instance-profile/**ecsInstanceRole****.
+Thus, if you want to provide S3 access to your Batch jobs you have to specify the corresponding policies  in the aforementioned role.

 Define a job to be executed in batch